Check Your Eligibility

 Type of Asbestos

-Some types (crocidolite, amosite) are more dangerous than others
+Some types are more dangerous than others

 Individual Factors

-Age, smoking history, and genetics can influence disease development
+Age, smoking history, and genetics influence development

 Importance of Medical Monitoring